Miigget/guardian_fetch_content/QUICKSTART.md

 ```

 ### Test Your Setup
+> Prefer the “Verify your setup (quick checks)” under Step 2 above.
+The commands below are equivalent and kept for reference.

 > ℹ️ Before running the checks, make sure the developer dependencies are installed (production `requirements.txt` alone does not include the tooling needed by `scripts/run_tests.py`):
 >